Package Torello.HTML

 This method is intended to identify all TagNode elements on an input page that possess "non-standard HTML Attributes."
 Any TagNode elements that do match this criteria will be wrapped in a TagNodeIndex and returned in a two part Ret2 return array.
 The inner-tag event names will also be returned, using the {code class 'Ret2'} return data-structure.

-Default List Contents: The list of attributes contained by the internal Standard HTML Attributes data-set and the HTML Event Attributes data-set can be viewed here:
+The list of Attributes contained by the standard internal HTML Attributes data-set and Event-Attributes data-set may be viewed using the links below:

 Parameters: